A massive mountain range with dramatic drops down to a sandy beach under dark clouds, yet in golden light from a low sun in the distance

 • Year-round accessibility and few cancellations

-2. Express Boat Adventure: Bodø to Svolvær
+2. Express Ferry Adventure: Bodø to Svolvær

 Charming old wooden houses in bright strong colors an afternoon at dusk by the blank water with majestic mountains in the distance